umer37454/CurrencyVerse/README.md

 ## Tools used while making this project

-This project was made using HTML, CSS, JavaScript/React and a CoinGecko API.
+This project was made using HTML, CSS, JavaScript/React, Axios and a CoinGecko API.
 React is a front end framework of JavaScript that helps in building components of UI.
 CoinGecko API boast of thousands of data that can be used for your personal projects.
+Axios is used to fetch the data from backend.

 <br>